Video Blog: Universal Studio's King Kong 360 3-D Experience

 June 30, 2010

 Yesterday morning I attended a big press event for the grand opening of Universal Studios brand new King Kong 360 3-D experience that's a part of the tram ride at that theme park.
-I'm a big fan of theme parks and have visited most of them in Orlando and California, so I'm familiar with all of the great movie-themed rides and was honestly excited to see Peter Jackson creating this brand new, innovative attraction at Universal Studios involving King Kong.
+I'm a big fan of theme parks and have visited most of them in Orlando and California, so I'm familiar with all of the great movie-themed rides and was honestly excited to see Peter Jackson creating this new, innovative attraction at Universal Studios involving King Kong.
 It's being marketed as the "world's largest" and "most intense" 3-D experience ever, but is it actually that?
 Having now "ridden" it I can tell you that it's sadly not even worth experiencing.

 Instead of trying to explain why King Kong 360 3-D was the most underwhelming "ride" I've been on in text here, I recorded a video blog with Peter from SlashFilm talking about what we thought of it.
 Watch below: